Albion (comics): Reception

 Albion was nominated for "Favourite New Comicbook" in the 2006 Eagle Awards.
 Discussing the reception to the series with John Freeman, Reppion acknowledged it had drawn polarised reactions, noting "...Albion has a kind of Marmite type effect on people; you either love it or you hate it.".

 Miles Fielder, writing in The Scotsman, said of Albion:

 Albion's pages are peppered with references, some obvious, others oblique, to what's already an obscure milieu.
 Those with some knowledge of the AP/IPC comics' characters will delight in spotting them; newcomers will marvel at the surprisingly fertile creativity of the period (especially given America's domination of the comics marketplace with superhero titles such as The Amazing Spider-Man and Uncanny X-Men).
 Albion, however, is not purely a nostalgia trip.
 What Moore does here is nothing less noble than reviving these characters for our modern times....
 [Moore] is arguably at his creative peak and busiest period, ... whatever the case, the co-writers are well served by artists with an eye for detail, Shane Oakley and George Freeman.

 Collected editions

-A trade paperback collection of the six-issue miniseries was released in the US on 13 December 2006 by WildStorm (ISBN 1-4012-0994-7).
-Titan Books published the UK edition a month later, on 26 January (ISBN 1-84576-351-3).
+A trade paperback collection of the six-issue limited series was released in the US on 13 December 2006 by WildStorm (ISBN 978-1401209940).
+Titan Books published the UK edition a month later, on 26 January (ISBN 978-1845763510).